-Component one of the project is language and academic skills training.
-This includes:
+The first component of the project involved language and academic skills training.
+These included:

 - Language and academic skills training courses in Jordan / Lebanon in English for 3,100 Syrian and disadvantaged Jordanian students

 - Provision for the International English Language Testing System (IELTS) or an alternative examination.

 - In total, 560 students have followed distance and face-to-face education programmes, leading to a recognised certificate

 - Students are coached online during 10 per cent of their study time in support of their recognised certificate, degree courses or online short courses.